offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

                  key: CONFIG_MAP_KEY2
    ```

    In certain cases, you may want to map all entries within a config map directly as a set of environment variables.
-This is useful when many entries of a config map are required for configuration, so many that becomes tedious and error-prone to map them all to environment variables by hand.
+This is useful when many entries of a config map are required for configuration, so many that it becomes tedious and error-prone to map them all to environment variables manually.

    ```yaml
    apiVersion: v1